 Editor’s note: This blog post was last updated on by

-A region that’s ready for all manner of explorers, adventurers and pathfinders, there’s a gritty, homespun vibe to Alaska that’s unlike anywhere else in the Americas.
+A region that’s ready for all manner of explorers, adventurers, and pathfinders, there’s a gritty, homespun vibe to Alaska that’s unlike anywhere else in the Americas.
 Amongst its glacial terrain and off-the-beaten-track charm, there’s plenty for budding discoverers to surround themselves with.

 Click the icons to quickly jump to every section of the guide

-Refreshingly unpretentious and with a rustic, provincial atmosphere that’s all its own, Alaska feels tailormade for the inquisitive, where a bustling wilderness and a plethora of natural wonders await those on the lookout for a truly memorable adventure.
+Refreshingly unpretentious and boasting a rustic, provincial atmosphere that’s all its own, Alaska feels tailormade for the inquisitive, where a bustling wilderness and a plethora of natural wonders await those on the lookout for a truly memorable adventure.

 What to see and do in Alaska

 With 350 million acres of land, 28.8 million acres of waterways, and 10,700 kilometres of coastline to explore, the great outdoors are in rude health in Alaska.
 A word to the wise, however, much of Alaska’s wilderness is hard to reach for those on limited time or money.
 Unless you have deep pockets, some of its trails, paths, and parks could be off limits, but that doesn’t mean you’ll have to miss out on Alaska’s splendour.
 Even on a budget, you’ll be in for some real treats wherever it is you trek.

 Whether you’re getting up close to the wildlife, seeing a glacier in all its stunning glory, or hiking through the incredible expanse of one of Alaska’s many, many parks, you’ll need to get to grips with getting around the place first.

 Alaska is somewhat unique in that 75% of the state is inaccessible by road and as a result, doesn’t have a bus network in place.
 Most of the time, your cruise ship will be doing the bulk of the transport, but keep in mind, there are other ways to traverse the state.